arjun-thakor/python-weather/README.md

 # python-weather
-Program using python to get weather data according to the city name through JSON data from Open Weather API.
+Program using python language to get weather data according to the city name through JSON data from Open Weather API.